quakeservices/master/README.md

 -  Support for protocol 35, 36, and 37
 -  Be extensible enough to support other idTech engines/games
 -  Support IPv6
--  GraphQL powered Web UI
+-  REST powered Web UI
 -  Completely automated deployments
 -  Run as a serverless service